chrisharrison/php-array-of/README.md

 ## Other concerns ##

-### Immutability ###

-`ArrayOf`s are immutable.
-The input array is passed into the constructor on instantiation.
-No further changes can be made to the object.
-If you try to perform a write operation (e.g. `unset`) on it, an exception will be thrown.

 ### Enforcement ###

 Members of an `ArrayOf` are enforced as being of the type specified in the `typeToEnforce` abstract method.
 This enforcement occurs on instantiation at runtime.
 If you try to instantiate with a member of a non-matching type, an exception will be thrown.